rajannpatel/landscape-docs/en/landscape-use-cases.md

 1. In the 'Tags' section enter the tag you want to use.
 1. Click the 'Add' button.

-## How do I upgrade all packages on a certain group of machines?
+## Upgrade all packages on a certain group of machines

 Using tags, you can perform an upgrade across a group of machines.
 If, for instance, you want to upgrade all your desktop computers, you might want to use